stoeps13/connections-doc/source/admin/admin/r_admin_common_was_env_variables.md

 |Variable name|Description / Local or shared\*|Default value|
 |-------------|-------------------------------|-------------|
-|MESSAGE\_STORE\_PATH|Directory that is used to store the files that are used and managed by the messaging engines of the WebSphere Service Integration Bus \(SIB\) for the HCL Connections bus \(permanent, temporary, and log file\) / shared**Note:** The same requirements for other shared content apply to this directory.
+|MESSAGE\_STORE\_PATH|Directory that is used to store the files that are used and managed by the messaging engines of the WebSphere Service Integration Bus \(SIB\) for the HCL Connections bus \(permanent, temporary, and log file\) / shared!!! note
+    The same requirements for other shared content apply to this directory.
 In addition, if NFS is used, use version 4 of the protocol.

 |AIX and Linux: /opt/IBM/Connections/data/shared